 Choose the appropriate profile picture, keeping in mind that it should be a small image in a round frame.
 It would be best to use your brand’s logo and make sure that it’s sharp, clear, and nice to look at.

 The next step is creating a bio.
-Don’t forget to mention your contact details, (phone number, email, link to your website) and let other users know what kinds of products or services you’re offering.
+The next step is creating a bio.
+Don’t forget to mention your contact details, (business phone, email, link to your website) and let other users know what kinds of products or services you’re offering.

 For starters, when you don’t have any followers yet, post some content on your feed (that’s when your content plan comes in handy).
 Don’t forget to add descriptions, hashtags, and purchase details to the visual content.